ANSHUMAN224/Patient-Clinical-trial/README.md

-# Make sure you have the necessary liabraries using the following code
-pip install requests beautifulsoup4
+All files are required to run the code succesfully.